sherminds/EOstudy/Evoldir/README.md

  3) Fill in the Data set

-   For each ad, fill in the AllData table in Google drive
+   For each ad, fill in the AllData table in Google drive (see below)

 ## Hesitations

-** If you have any hesitation about an entry, please flag it with a bright background color**
+** If you have any hesitation about an entry, please flag it with a bright background color** (e.g., yellow, red, but do not use gray which is reserved for non-included ads).

 ## Inclusion rule

 Set include = FALSE if

+ - event is a duplicate (has already been announced and is hence already listed in the AllData table);
- - no information on invited speakers/info at all (neither in ad nor website)
+ - no information on invited speakers/info at all (neither in ad nor website; happens for instance for "save the date" type of ads);
  - if Course: if run by private company like prstatistics (we want to focus on "academic" events).

-AND do put a comment in the Comments column (last one) to justify the decision.
+**AND** do put a comment in the Comments column (last one) to justify the decision.

-Note: Do include Courses if there are only instructors listed.
+Note: Do include Courses even if there are only instructors listed.
 The `Type` column is here to help distinguish between Courses, Workshops and Conferences, and hence the different types of "invited speakers".

-## Assumptions
+## Organizers

-If no other piece of information is found about the organizers, assume that the person who sent the evoldir email is an organizers.
-We need to try to always fill in entries for the organizers as well.
+If no single piece of information is found about the organizers (neither SciComm nor Organizers), enter zeros ("0") in the `Org_nb` and `Org_W` columns.
+We need to always fill in entries for the organizers, otherwise the columns won't appear in the questionnaire and the contact person will not have a chance to enter the information.

 ## Contents of AllData